oegea/adp/README.md

 ```
 *Values are provided as examples.*

-`latestVersions` parameter MUST have only up to two items: One to describe the latest stable version, and another one for the latest non-stable released version.
+`latestVersions` parameter MUST have only up to two items: One to describe the latest stable version, and another one for the latest non-stable latest released version.

-`latestVersions` parameter MUST be ordered chronologically, in a descendant way, that means that the first item in the array is the latest available version.
+`latestVersions` parameter MUST be ordered chronologically, in a descendant way, that means that the first item in the array will be always the newest version.

 The `UPDATE CLIENT` MUST iterate `latestVersions`, skipping the non-stables releases if during the `UPDATE CLIENT configuration` the end-user has not opted to download them.